Walking into a well-designed room painted in grey-green feels like stepping into a peaceful garden after a light rain.

 This keeps the room feeling cohesive but not boring.

-DIY Headboard With Walls
+DIY Headboard idea

 I recently tried this in my own bedroom – painting the wall behind my bed in a deep gray-green instead of buying an expensive headboard.